deynnialmazan/Me/README.md

 My name is Deynni Almazan, I'm from Honduras but now living in Winnipeg, Canada.

-I am an Industrial and Systems Engineer, and a Manufacturing and Logistics Management Engineer, with professional experience in implementing and monitoring quality management systems and developing internal and external quality audits.
+I am an Industrial Engineer & Logistical Management Engineer with high experience in Quality Systems Management.
+My work experience includes working with different teams across the company as the leader of the implementation and control of the Quality System.

-Focused on the efficient and effective achievement of objectives, passionate about technology and innovation.
-Skilled in teamwork, leadership, process analysis, and control of Key Performance Indicators (KPIs).
+My main roles include project management, process improvement, developing internal/external audits, corrective and preventive actions (CAPA process), and control of Key Performance Indicators (KPIs).

-Currently, I'm a student of Software Developer Program at MITT, a big change but an amazing new goal.
+I am passionate about technology,  a fast learner, and a problem-solver.
+I have always wanted to be part of the tech world.
+Currently, I am student of Software Development Program at MITT in Winnipeg.
-I'm learning about HTML, CSS, JavaScript, Git, GitHub, C+, and others.
+I'm learning about HTML, CSS, JavaScript, Git, GitHub, C+, MySQL, and others.
+Implementing my skills learned so far for building useful and well-designed webpages and other interesting apps is really satisfactory.

+I enjoy to keep constantly learning something new.
+My plan is to continue getting new tech knowledge and updating my current skills for building new and challenging projects.

 💬 If you want to know more, feel free to contact me.